 The taxable income or net loss of a REMIC Trust will be the income from the "qualified mortgages" it holds and any reinvestment earnings less deductions allowed to the REMIC Trust.
 Such taxable income or net loss for a given calendar quarter will be determined in the same manner as for an individual having the calendar year as the taxable year and using the accrual method of accounting, with certain modifications.
 The first modification is that a deduction will be allowed for accruals of interest (including any original issue discount, but without regard to the investment interest limitation in section 163(d) of the Code) on the Regular Certificates (but not the Residual Certificates), even though Regular Certificates are for non-tax purposes certificates of beneficial ownership rather than indebtedness of a REMIC Trust.
-Second, market discount or premium equal to the difference between the total Stated Principal Balances of the qualified mortgages and the basis to the REMIC Trust therein generally will be included in income (in the case of discount) or deductible (in the case of premium) by the REMIC Trust as it accrues under a constant yield method, taking into account the Prepayment Assumption.
+Second, market discount equal to the difference between the total Stated Principal Balances of the qualified mortgages and the basis to the REMIC Trust therein generally will be included in income by the REMIC Trust as it accrues under a constant yield method, taking into account the Prepayment Assumption.
+If a REMIC Trust is treated as having acquired the qualified mortgages at a premium, such premium also will be amortized using a constant yield method.
 The basis to a REMIC Trust in qualified mortgages is the aggregate of the issue prices of all the Regular and Residual Certificates in the REMIC Trust on the Settlement Date.
 If, however, a substantial amount of a Class of Regular or Residual Certificates has not been sold to the public, then the fair market value of all the Regular or Residual Certificates in that Class as of the date of the Prospectus Supplement should be substituted for the issue price.
 Third, no item of income, gain, loss or deduction allocable to a prohibited transaction (see "Taxes on a REMIC Trust-Prohibited Transactions" below) will be taken into account.
 Fourth, a REMIC Trust generally may not deduct any item that would not be allowed in calculating the taxable income of a partnership by virtue of section 703(a)(2) of the Code.
-Finally, the limitation on miscellaneous itemized deductions imposed on individuals by section 67 of the Code will not be applied at the REMIC Trust level to Fannie Mae's servicing and guaranty fees.
+Finally, the limitation on miscellaneous itemized deductions imposed on individuals by section 67 of the Code will not be applied at the REMIC Trust level to any administrative fees, such as servicing and guaranty fees.
 (See, however, "Pass-Through of Servicing and Guaranty Fees to Individuals" below.)
 In addition, under the Regulations, any expenses that are incurred in connection with the formation of a REMIC Trust and the issuance of the Regular and Residual Certificates are not treated as expenses of the REMIC Trust for which a deduction is allowed.
-If the deductions allowed to a REMIC Trust exceed its gross income for a calendar quarter, such excess will be a net loss for the REMIC Trust for that calendar quarter.
+If the deductions allowed to a REMIC Trust for that calendar quarter.
 The Regulations also provide that any gain or loss to a REMIC Trust from the disposition of any asset, including a qualified mortgage or "permitted investment" (as defined in section 860G(a)(5) of the Code) will be treated as ordinary gain or loss.